jamesturk/scrapelib/README.md

 ## Installation

-*scrapelib* is on [PyPI](https://pypi.org/project/scrapelib/), and can be installed via any standard package management tool:
+*scrapelib* is on [PyPI](https://pypi.org/project/scrapelib/), and can be installed via any standard package management tool.

-    poetry add scrapelib

-or:

-    pip install scrapelib

 ## Example Usage